atropos-null/LS/py109/py109_studyguide.md

 #### Exception Handling Best Practices

 1. Be specific with your exception handling - avoid catching all exceptions with a bare `except:` clause.
-2. Keep the `try` block as small as possible
+2. Keep the `try` block as small as possible.
-3. Use `finally` for cleanup code
+3. Use `finally` for cleanup code.
-4. Document which exceptions your functions might raise
+4. Document which exceptions your functions might raise.

 [Back to the top](#top)